Here, we consider the issue of mental capacity more generally. Our second article considers who can carry out a mental capacity assessment.

 - If you make a decision for someone who does not have capacity, it must be in their best interests.

-- Treatment and care provided to someone who lacks capacity should be the least restrictive of their basic rights and freedoms.
+- Treatment and care provided to someone lacking capacity should be the least restrictive of their basic rights and freedoms.

 Lasting Power of Attorney Solicitors

-A Lasting Power of Attorney (LPA) is a legal document that allows you to choose people – often members of your family – who can make decisions on your behalf if you lose mental capacity.
+A Lasting Power of Attorney (LPA) is a legal document allowing you to choose people – often family members – who can make decisions on your behalf if you lose capacity.
 You can decide whether your Lasting Power of Attorney covers:

 - property and financial matters;